-We observed mild amplitude differences compared to the most accurate solution (smallest error) whilst the kinematics are essentially unaffected; the computation time gain was approximately a factor of two.
-Our lowrank RTM implementation (Figure 2e-f) generally outperformed the state-of-the art PS-wave GBM (Figure 2a-b) and quasi-acoustic FD RTM (Figure 2c-d).
-The steep shallow top of salt on our lowrank RTM (yellow arrows in Figure 2a-c-e) is more evident, although GBM shows cleaner sediments because of an imposed maximum-dip limitation of 70° which is missing in both FD and lowrank RTM.
-Conversely, GBM is unable to reproduce all the branches of the subsalt PS-wave propagation, and fails to image the deeper sediments as completely as RTM (Figure 2b).
-In the same area the FD RTM image (Figure 3d) is not as complete as the lowrank RTM image (Figure 3f).
+We observed mild amplitude difference compared to the most accurate solution (smallest error) whilst the kinematics are essentially unaffected; the computation time gain was approximately a factor of two.
+Our lowrank RTM implementation (Figure 3c-f) generally outperforms the state-of-the art PS-wave GBM (Figure 3a-d) and quasi-acoustic FD RTM (Figure 3b-e) in the areas of interest.
+The steep shallow top of salt by our lowrank RTM (yellow arrows in Figure 2 and 3a-b-c) is more evident, although GBM shows cleaner sediments because of an imposed maximum-dip limitation of 70 which is missing in both FD and lowrank RTM.
+Conversely, GBM is unable to reproduce all the branches of the subsalt PS-wave propagation, and fails to image the deeper sediments as completely as RTM (Figure 3d).
+In the same area the FD RTM image (Figure 3e) is not as complete as the lowrank RTM image (Figure 3f).
 In fact, as we mentioned before, the qSV FD RTM extrapolator requires $\varepsilon \leq \delta$ , which introduces an error in the S-wavefield kinematics away from the symmetry axis.
 This error is most evident on the steep shallow salt flanks and deeper subsalt sediments.